pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/00_Installation.md

 ```

 Keep in mind, that the cron job has to run as the same user as the web interface to avoid permission issues (eg. `www-data`).

+### Handle Failed jobs
+If there are maintenance jobs that are failed in the processing, after defined retries they are moved to `pimcore_failed_jobs`
+transports.
+You can process the failed jobs again by fixing the underlying issue with command `bin/console messenger:consume pimcore_failed_jobs`.
+Please follow the [Symfony docs](https://symfony.com/doc/current/messenger.html#saving-retrying-failed-messages) for options on failed jobs processing.

 ## 6. Additional Information & Help